HabanaAI/Model-References/PyTorch/examples/bucketing/README.md

 Often training or inference is run in batches.
 Consider a batchsize of `b`.
 If sentences are batched, usually they are padded up to the largest sentence.
 Alternatively, they might be cut short to the shortest sentence.
 The upshot is that different aggregating functions like `min` or `max` can be applied on the original PDF after batching, which changes the original PDF substantially.

 ### Mathematical Background
 Let the discrete random variable `X` denote the sentence length.
-Let the probability distribution function (PDF) of the sentence lengths be given by `f(X)` and the cumulative distribution fucntion by `F(X)`.
+Let the probability distribution function (PDF) of the sentence lengths be given by `f(X)` and the cumulative distribution function by `F(X)`.

-Probability distribution of order statictics given the original PDF can be found in many references, such as [this one](https://www2.stat.duke.edu/courses/Spring12/sta104.1/Lectures/Lec15.pdf).
+Probability distribution of order statistics given the original PDF can be found in many references, such as [this one](https://www2.stat.duke.edu/courses/Spring12/sta104.1/Lectures/Lec15.pdf).
 The table below shows how to calculate them under certain scenarios.

 | Aggregator      | Distribution | Mean of aggregate wrt original | Variance of aggregate wrt original |
 | ----------- | ----------- | ----------- | ----------- |